 8. Paper-based microbial fuel cells for self-powered sustainable disease monitoring

-The maximum mentee to mentor ratio is 10:1; most mentors will work with fewer students based upon specificity of topic interests (mentors will only work with students in applicable fields of science).
+The mentee to mentor ratio is 10:1 or less; most mentors will work with fewer students based upon specificity of topic interests (mentors will only work with students in applicable fields of science).

-All teaching sessions will be recorded and will be available throughout the 4-week period.
+All teaching sessions will be recorded and will be available for a brief amount of time to review coursework.
 Students should attend office hours to review difficult concepts, as needed.